willbswift/burger/README.md

 Once devoured the burger is transfer to the eaten list on the right side.

 The pics at the top depict some of the out-of-this-world burger that were pre-loaded into the database.
+The Biscuit Baron restaurant chain is the Star Wars equivalent of McDonalds.

 - William B. Swift (creator)